Low-depth amplitude estimation via statistical eigengap estimation: Numerical results and benchmarking

-Finally, we demonstrate the depth--query tradeoff of GLSAE at fixed target precision in \cref{figInvar}.
-We compare different $(\mathcal{D},\mathcal{N})$ pairs, where $\mathcal{D}$ denotes the maximum depth and $\mathcal{N}$ the total number of queries, rather than the parallel circuit count $N$ and depth $M$ used in the main proof, to account for practically relevant quantum resources and align with prior art.
-Indeed, as long as the product is fixed $\mathcal{D}\mathcal{N}$, the estimation error is approximately constant (identical height bars in \cref{figInvar}).
-While prior low-depth amplitude estimation algorithms required restrictive depth schedules~\citep{giurgicatiron2022low}, strong regularity assumptions~\citep{giurgicatiron2022low}, or restrictions on the biasedness of the quantum estimator~\citep{rall2023amplitude,vu2025lowdepth}, our approach achieves the query-depth tradeoff $\mathcal{D}\mathcal{N} \in \tilde{\mathcal{O}}(\epsilon^{-2})$ with a simple and efficient single-variable post-processing optimization protocol.
+Finally, we examine the query--depth tradeoff of GLSAE at a fixed target precision in \cref{figInvar}.
+We compare different $(\mathcal{D},\mathcal{Q})$ pairs, where $\mathcal{D}$ denotes the maximum depth and $\mathcal{Q}$ the total number of queries, rather than the parallel circuit count $N$ and depth $M$ used in the main proof, to account for practically relevant quantum resources and align with prior methods.
+Indeed, as long as the product $\mathcal{D}\mathcal{Q}$ is fixed, the estimation error is approximately constant (identical height bars in \cref{figInvar}).
+In contrast to prior low-depth amplitude estimation methods, which require restrictive depth schedules~\citep{giurgicatiron2022low}, strong regularity assumptions~\citep{giurgicatiron2022low}, or constraints on estimator bias~\citep{rall2023amplitude,vu2025lowdepth}, GLSAE achieves the query--depth tradeoff $\mathcal{D}\mathcal{Q} \in \widetilde{\mathcal{O}}(\epsilon^{-2})$ with a efficient single-variable post-processing optimization protocol.